Probing The Neutrino Sector via A Statistical Approach

 Matter-antimatter asymmetry of the universe is a long-standing puzzle of cosmology.
 Leptogenesis is a promising solution~\cite{Fukugita:1986hr,Davidson:2008bu}.
 The simplest scenario contains heavy Majorana neutrinos whose CP-violating decays violate the lepton number.
 Then, with the help of the electroweak baryon number violating sphaleron mechanism, the lepton number violation transfers to baryon number violation and explains the baryon-asymmetry of our universe.
 The involvement of the heavy neutrino sector introduces extra parameters into the effective theory, so a quantitative detailed description is a bit involved.

-SM with neutrino masses included is a low energy four-dimensional effective theory consisting of $25$ free parameters, (including $13$ masses, $3$ gauge couplings, $1$ weak mixing angles, $4$ CKM parameters and $4$ neutrino oscillation parameters), which could only be determined by experiments.
-Reference~\citep{Andriolo:2019gcb} finds that the statistical distribution for both quark and charged lepton masses fits the same divergent behavior as mass $m \to 0$ :
+SM with neutrino masses included is a low energy four-dimensional effective theory consisting of $25$ free parameters, (including $13$ masses, three gauge couplings, one weak mixing angles, four CKM parameters and four neutrino oscillation parameters), which could only be determined by experiments.
+Reference~\cite{Andriolo:2019gcb} finds that the statistical distribution for both quark and charged lepton masses fits the same divergent behavior as mass $m \to 0$ :

-even though the mass scales for the quarks and for the charged leptons are very different.
-With the seesaw mechanism for neutrinos, one calculates that $k_{\nu} =k/2=0.134$ for the light neutrino masses, which fits the data quite well; so one can push forward and use this statistical method to study other parameters in SM.
+even though the mass scales for the quarks and the charged leptons are very different.
+With the seesaw mechanism for neutrinos, one calculates that $k_{\nu} =k/2=0.134$ for the light neutrino masses, which fits the data quite well; so one can push forward and use this method to study other parameters in SM.
 This work is an attempt to adopt the statistical approach to analyze the relation between the physical parameters.
-Here we apply the bottom-up approach that uses a known model distribution (like Weibull distribution for fermion masses in ref.~\citep{Andriolo:2019gcb}) to fit the measured data, which gives some key information about their intrinsic distributions.
+Here we apply the bottom-up approach that uses a known model distribution (like Weibull distribution for fermion masses in Ref.~\citen{Andriolo:2019gcb}) to fit the measured data, which gives some key information about their intrinsic distributions.
 Fitted distributions are shown in figure~\ref{fig:dist}.
 Together with relations between the parameters, we analyze the distribution of the heavy neutrino sector.